OSURoboticsClub/Rover_2017_2018/electrical/documents/nodes/grasp.md

 #### Version 1
 - Missing 3v3 rail connection to VBAT pin on Teensy.
 Will program without it, but will not boot without it.
-- 12V supply is outputting about 22V
+- 12V switching supply GND is not connected to board GND >.<
-- Motors are not turning :(
+- Motor controller needs a thermal pad in the footprint, will not work otherwise because thermal pad is connected to GND.
+Scrape away silkscreen below package before soldering.